grafana/alloy/docs/sources/tasks/configure-alloy-to-use-datadog-receiver.md

 You can set up your Datadog Agent to forward Datadog metrics simultaneously to Alloy and Datadog.

-We recommend this approach for current Datadog users who just want to try this out.
+We recommend this approach for current Datadog users who want to try using Alloy.

 1. Add the following environment variable to your datadog-agent installation.